 NodeSource logos with new greens

-Phew! π - Look at you, you made it all the way down here!
-Thank you! ππ½lol
+Phew! π - Look at you!
+Thank you for making it all the way down here! ππ½lol